Fundraising campaign for Ukraine

 President of the Board

-Wojciech Kostrzewa is a manager and entrepreneur, currently CEO of the Polish-British fintech Billon Group, owner and president of supervisory boards of Pascal Publishing House and the boutique consulting M&A company Poland Investments.
-He is also co-founder, investor, and chairman of Quedex Bitcoin Derivatives Exchange.
+Wojciech Kostrzewa is a manager and entrepreneur, currently an investor and chairman of the Polish-British fintech Billon Group.
+He is also an owner and chairman of supervisory boards of Pascal Publishing House and the boutique consulting M&A company Poland Investments.
+He is member of the board of directors of Stadler Rail and deputy chairman of supervisory board of ERGO Hestia.

 Wojciech Kostrzewa is a graduate of the Department of Economics at Kiel University.
 Upon graduation, he worked as a graduate assistant and researcher at the Kiel Institute for the World Economy.
 In 1989, he became an advisor to the Minister of Finance, Leszek Balcerowicz.
 In 1990–2004, he led large Polish banks, such as Polski Bank Rozwoju and BRE Bank (currently mBank), and served as head of Commerzbank’s operations in Middle and Eastern Europe.
 In 2005–2018, he was CEO of the ITI Group and president and vice-president of the supervisory board of TVN television.
 He is also member of the board of directors of the Swiss listed company Stadler Rail and member of supervisory boards of Canal+ Polska and insurance companies belonging to Ergo Hestia Group.